shadowsocks/ShadowsocksX-NG/README.md

 	- Local socks5 timeout.
 	- If enable UDP relay.
 	- GFW List url.
+	- White List url.(will be added after solve PAC not work on macOS 10.12)
+	- Auto update PAC list & white list.
 - Manual spesify network service profiles which would be configure the proxy.
 - Could reorder shadowsocks profiles by drag & drop in servers preferences panel.